matthewcburke/pugetsound-mobile/README.md

 Overall, the project was a success.

-The final product involoved:
+The final product involved:

 - A game engine built with Unity, to run the game,
 - A module interpreting inputs from the Kinect and passing them the game engine,
 - An Android application to allow phone users to view the game play in augmented reality and participate in the game play by firing projectiles at the main character, and lastly,
-- A web server to provide a communication link between the phones and the game engine, and put a public face on the whole project.
+- A web server to provide a communication link between the phones and the game engine and put a public face on the whole project.

 This repository contains the code of the resultant Android application.
 Ten students working in two teams created this application.